Control what fires.

 back to Rules

-An alert that doesn't add up sends you back to EveBox Rules to read the exact rule, its history, and what changed — then back to the inbox to clear it.
-Detection isn't a setting you flip once; it's a loop you run.
+An alert that doesn't add up sends you back to EveBox Rules to read the exact rule, its version history, and recent ruleset updates.
+Use that evidence in your Suricata ruleset workflow, then return to EveBox to finish triage.

 EveBox Rules